natikgadzhi/respawn-io/README.md

 # respawn.io

 This repo contains the source code for (yet another?) iteration of [respawn.io](https://respawn.io) blog.
-That one uses Next.js and Tailwind.
+That one uses Next, Tailwind, and Contentlayer.

 A few more things under the hood:

-- Simple posts layout with metadata and opengraph cards support.
+- Content pipeline is handled by `contentlayer`.
+See [Contentlayer with multiple data types](http://respawn.io/posts/contentlayer-with-multiple-data-types).
 - RSS feed that includes all posts.
 - Mark posts as `draft: true` in front matter to hide them from the generated site.